sunpy/sunraster/joss_paper/paper.md

 and the coordinate transformations.
 This saves users from performing multiple tedious and error-prone tasks on the various compoennts of their dataset individually.
-This makes the development of analysis workflows quicker, more reliable, and easier to understand, thus boosting users' productivity.
+It also makes the development of analysis workflows quicker, more reliable, and easier to understand, thus boosting users' productivity.

 # Community Applications

-Most of sunrasters tools are instrument-agnostic.
+Most of sunraster's tools are instrument-agnostic.
 However it does provide specific tools for reading Solar Orbiter/SPICE FITS files and hence helping SPICE users leverage the wider scientific Python ecosystem for their analysis.
-In addition, the Python user tools package for the IRIS mission, irispy-lmsal [irispy-docs; @irispy-code], depends on sunraster.
+In addition, the data and metadata classes in the IRIS mission's Python user tools package [irispy-lmsal; @irispy-docs; @irispy-code] inherit from and build upon those provided by sunraster.

 # Acknowledgements

-We acknowledge financial support for sunraster from Solar Orbiter/SPICE (grant 80NSSC19K1000).
+We acknowledge financial support for sunraster from Solar Orbiter/SPICE (grant 80NSSC19K1000) as well as NASA's SDO/AIA and IRIS missions (grant NNG04EA00C and NNG09FA40C).
 We also acknowledge the SunPy and Python in Heliophysics communities for their support.

 # References